grmpyninja/sqlmap-manyparams-split/PITCHME.md

 ### Constraints

-param0 - 20 characters
+param0 - 50 characters
 param1 - 50 characters
-param2 - 50 characters
+param2 - 20 characters

+and so on...

 #HSLIDE